wdm0006/git-pandas/README.md

  * ProjectDirectory-level general information table
  * Approximate bus factor for projects and repos

 Please see examples for more detailed usage.
+The image above is generated using the repository object's cumulative blame function on stravalib.

 Installation
 ------------